Haiku (operating system): Architecture

 As with BeOS, Haiku is written in C++ and provides an object-oriented API.
-The Haiku kernel is a modular hybrid kernel which began as a fork of NewOS, a modular monokernel written by former Be Inc. engineer Travis Geiselbrecht.
+The Haiku kernel is a modular hybrid kernel that began as a fork of NewOS, a modular monokernel written by former Be Inc. engineer Travis Geiselbrecht.
 Many features have been implemented, including a virtual file system (VFS) layer and symmetric multiprocessing (SMP) support.
 It runs on 32-bit and 64-bit x86 processors, and recently has been ported to RISC-V; there is also a port for ARM under development, but is currently far behind the x86 port.

-The application program interface (API) is based on that of BeOS, which is divided into a number of "kits" which collect related classes together and bear some relation to the library which contains the supporting code.
+The application program interface (API) is based on that of BeOS, which is divided into a number of "kits" that collect related classes together and bear some relation to the library, which contains the supporting code.
 In 2007, Access Co Ltd, the owners of Be, Inc's intellectual property, released the text of this (BeBook) under a Creative Commons licence.
 The boot loader is filesystem agnostic and can also chainload GRUB, LILO and NTLDR.

 Since the Beta1 release, Haiku's memory management includes ASLR, DEP, and SMAP.